Authenticity and ethics: how to recognize a genuine indigenous product?

 Some sectors have trusted brands.
 For example, the Igloo Tag certifies the authenticity of Inuit artworks (sculptures, prints, engravings).
 Campaigns like The Original Original also encourage the promotion of truly Indigenous artists and businesses.

-5. The right price
+5. Fair price

-Ethics in purchasing indigenous products
+Ethics in purchasing Indigenous products

-• Who actually benefits from this purchase?
+• Who truly benefits from this purchase?

 • Is the product presented with respect for its cultural significance?